isomerpages/moe-springfieldsec/_our-experience/CCA/Band.md

 3.	<b>Collaboration and Discipline:</b> Cultivate teamwork and a disciplined approach to music making, fostering an inclusive and cohesive band culture.
 4.	<b>Leadership Development:</b> Develop leadership skills by providing students with opportunities to take on responsibilities and peer mentoring.

+#### Outcomes ####

+1. Students will achieve musical proficiency and confidence in both individual and ensemble performances.
+2. The band will develop future leaders, enhancing students’ organizational and communication skills.
+3. The band will contribute to school and community events, developing talents and promoting the arts.
+4. Graduates will become lifelong learners with a passion for music and have cherished memories of their band experience.

 <br>